 During the procedure, the surgeon will make an incision along the side of the knee, with the cut being anywhere from four to ten inches long.
 The surgeon will remove the diseased bone and cartilage from the joint and resurface the bone to fit the prosthetic implant.
 This stands in contrast to a total knee replacement, in which the whole knee joint is replaced with a prosthetic implant.
 In partial knee replacement, only the damaged part of the knee is removed, preserving as much of the natural bone as possible.

 Benefits of Partial Knee Resurfacing Surgery

 Knee replacement surgery, whether it is total or partial, allows patients to again perform routine activities, such as walking, getting up from a chair, or gardening without pain.
 While patients face a period of post-operative recovery to fully rehabilitate the newly operated knee, the general result is a new knee that works and moves like a natural knee, giving patients the freedom to return to their previous activities with significantly less pain.

-Knee Pain Treatment in the Spokane, WA Area
+Knee Pain Treatment in the Coeur d'Alene, WA Area

 Dr. Jeffrey Lyman is a world-class knee surgeon, Fellowship-trained at the North Sydney Orthopedic and Sports Medicine Institute in Australia.
 Dr. Lyman has produced a number of peer-reviewed research publications, asserting himself as a thought leader in the field of joint replacement surgery and general orthopedics.
 With a particular interest in sports medicine, knee arthroscopy and minimally invasive surgery, Dr. Lyman is one of the most trusted choices in orthopedic care in the Coeur d'Alene, WA area, making him an ideal choice for partial knee replacement surgery.